apache/cordova-docs/www/docs/en/3.4.0/guide/platforms/amazonfireos/config.md

 config.xml File for information on global configuration options.

-- `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `<a href="../../../cordova/events/events.pause.html">pause</a>` event fires.
+- `KeepRunning` (boolean, defaults to `true`): Determines whether the application stays running in the background even after a `pause` event fires.

         <preference name="KeepRunning" value="false"/>